nelsonkimani63/nelsonkimani63/README.md

 - :telescope: I’m working as a Software Developer, using various frontend and backend technologies.

-- :seedling: I also a Technical Writer and open source documentation contributor.
+- :seedling: I am also a Technical Writer and open source documentation contributor.

 - :zap: In my free time, I solve programming challenges on Leetcode and Hackerrank and also write articles on Medium.